Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Model description

-\begin{rem} This assumption appear more explicitly stated under the formalism presented in Remark~\ref{rem_wht_lam}.
-By definition, there exists a deterministic measurable function $g: \bX\times \bY\to \bR_+ $ such that $\eta^N_i = g(X^N_i, Y^N_i)$.
+\begin{rem} This assumption appears more explicitly stated under the formalism presented in Remark~\ref{rem_wht_lam}.
+By definition, there exists a deterministic measurable function $g: \bX\times [0, 1]\to \RR_+ $ such that $\eta^N_i = g(X^N_i, Y^N_i)$ a.s.
 For each $x\in \bX$, we define the cumulative distribution:

 and set $F^c_x(\cdot) = 1- F_x(\cdot)$. $F^c_x$ is clearly non-increasing for any $x\in \bX$, with values in $[0, 1]$.
 As a consequence, we check the first identity in Assumption \ref{hyp-eta}, for any $N\ge 1$, any $i\in \cS^N(0)$, and any $t>0$: